thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 ### Parameter Optionality:

-The parameters where developers have the options are:
+The parameters where developers have options are:

 - **_totalSupply**: developers can pass a non-zero value here which will mean that the rule will always check against this fix total supply value.
 If this value is set as zero, it will mean that the processor will expect a dynamic totalSupply value from the asset handler.